hjue/JustWriting/README.md

 Title: Post tilte
 Intro: Post abstract
 Tags: Tags
+Toc:yes
 Status: public

 Contents
 ```

 The `status` can also be defined as `draft`, then this file will not appear on the website.

+The `Toc` can control show the table of contents or not,accept yes or no.

 It also supports Jekyll head information.